 However, property depreciation is what the tax office calls a ‘non-cash deduction’.
 This means you don’t physically fork out cash in order to claim a deduction.
 I have also heard it referred to as ‘on paper deductions’ for the same reason.
 Depreciation allows you to claim a tax deduction for the wear and tear on an investment property over time.

 This tax deduction recognises the fact that the building itself will become worn out over time and eventually need to be replaced.
 This also includes its plant and equipment; for example, air-conditioners, blinds, and carpet, etc. It doesn’t matter that these items were paid for by someone else – a developer or previous owner – you, the current owner, can continue to claim deductions as they continue to depreciate in value.

-(Note: Deductions for these plant and equipment items may only apply if you bought the property prior to May 9, 2017 – Read about the Budget changes here).
+(Note: Deductions for these plant and equipment items may only apply if you bought the property prior to May 9, 2017 – Read about the depreciation law changes here).